 Research Overview

 Our research focuses on characterizing the molecular interactions that drive protein folding and association, and mediate compartmentalization in biological membranes.
-We develop and apply new optical tools based on ultrafast two-dimensional infrared (2D IR) spectroscopy to directly visualize protein-lipid and lipid-lipid interactions in heterogeneous multi-component membranes.
+We develop and apply new optical tools based on ultrafast two-dimensional infrared (2D IR) spectroscopy.
 Our current research builds upon our expertise in ultrafast optics, non-linear spectroscopy and microscopy, molecular dynamics simulations, semiclassical models of vibrational spectra, and protein biophysics.

 Intracellular environments are highly crowded and heterogeneous containing proteins, lipids, and osmolytes, which are small organic molecules.
 In fact, as much as 30% of intracellular water molecules are part of the inner solvation shells of these molecules and exhibit slower hydrogen-bond dynamics.
 While the effects of crowding are not well understood, it is known that excluded-volumes can provide a certain degree of entropic stabilization of native protein structures.
 Ultrafast spectroscopy has provided an atomistic description of hydrogen-bond dynamics in bulk water, however probing the heterogeneous environments remains challenging.
 Our group is applying the 2D IR “toolkit” towards understanding ultrafast hydrogen-bond dynamics at the protein-water interface in crowded environments.